bchetanrao/DAA/README.md

 ```
 Test Case-1
 Input:
-6
+Please enter the size of array :-
+5
+Please enter the array :-
-2 4 8 0 2 1
+1 2 8 4 9
+Please enter the value of k :-
+3

 Out:
-8
+Largest minimum distance = 3

 #--------------------------#
 Test Case-2
 Input:
+Please enter the size of array :-
 6
-2 4 8 0 2 1
+Please enter the array :-
+1 2 7 5 11 12
+Please enter the value of k :-
+3

 Out:
-8
+Largest minimum distance = 5

 ```

 ---

 ### Theory
 The Solution to this problem is based on Binary Search which uses the Divide and Conquer algorithm technique.
+Divide and Conquer algo involves 3 steps-
+Divide: This involves dividing the problem into some sub problem.
+Conquer: Sub problem by calling recursively until sub problem solved.
+Combine: The Sub problem Solved so that we will get find problem solution.
 Here, We first sort the array.
 Now we know that the maximum possible value result is arr[n-1] – arr[0] (for k = 2).
-We do binary search for maximum result for given k.
+We then do binary search for maximum result for given k.
 We start with the middle of maximum possible result.
 If middle is a feasible solution, we search on right half of mid.
 Else we search is left half.
 To check feasibility, we place k elements under given mid-distance.

 ---